1487quantum/conifer-dashboard/README.md

 Ensure that the following is installed before running the dashboard:
 ### ROS
 #### Main Stack
-Ensure that the ROS Stack is installed
+Ensure that the ROS Stack is installed, tutorial on ROS installation could be found [here](https://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).

 #### rosbridge_suite
 Server Implementations of the rosbridge: [rosbridge_suite](https://github.com/RobotWebTools/rosbridge_suite)